 - What if the next few months are all I have left to look forward to?

 Now don’t get too excited.
 This is just me thinking out-loud.
 The reality of all this is my prognosis looks very, very good!
-People with Hodgkin’s lymphoma have a survival rate of 90 to 95%.
+People with Hodgkin’s lymphoma have a.

 But even still … cancer is cancer.
 Cancer is scary.
 It can lie dormant for years and then suddenly sprout up one day during some routine checkup.
 There doesn’t have to necessarily be any warning signs or triggers to activate it.
 It just does.
 It just happens.